-- 18. General ecological features: A description of the main habitats and vegetation types, listing the dominant plant communities and species, and describing any zonation, seasonal variations, and long-term changes.
-Include a brief note on the native natural plant communities in adjacent areas, as well as the present plant communities (including cultivation) if different from the native vegetation.
-Information on specific food chains should be included in this section. - 19.
+- 20. General ecological features: A description of the wetland ecosystem with its main habitats, wetland and vegetation types, describing any zonation, seasonal variations, and long-term changes.
+Briefly describe ecological processes which maintain the wetland and the ecosystem services that characterise the wetland and the benefits derived from these services.
+A brief note on habitats and vegetation types in adjacent areas may be appropriate.
+Where important, information on specific food chains should be included in this section. - 21.
 Noteworthy flora: Additional/supplemental information on plant species or communities for which the wetland is particularly important or significant should be provided here.
-Do not duplicate information that has already been provided in support of the site's international importance (in section 12.
-Justification of Criteria) or in section 18.
-General ecological features.
+Do not duplicate information that has already been provided in support of the site's international importance (in section 14, Justification of Criteria) or in section 20, General ecological features.
 Specify why each species or community listed is considered noteworthy (e.g., if it is an economically important species).